-Wales' Education Minister, Kirsty Williams, visits Monmouth Improving Gender Balance school
+Wales' Education Minister visits Monmouth Improving Gender Balance school

-Welsh Minister for Education, Kirsty Williams, visited Monmouth Comprehensive School last week (23 January) to see for herself how the school, which is a participant in the Institute of Physics Improving Gender Balance (IGB) programme in Wales, is working to ensure gender balance equality at the school.
+Kirsty Williams, Welsh Minister for Education, visited Monmouth Comprehensive School last week to see for herself how the school, which is a participant in the Institute of Physics (IOP) Improving Gender Balance (IGB) programme in Wales, is working to ensure gender balance equality.

 The coaches used feedback from staff and pupils, examined school policies, and studied each school’s environment to analyse its gender balance profile.

 Bespoke interventions were developed in the autumn term, and commenced in the current spring term.
 They can include elements such as inclusive-teaching workshops and attendance by IOP Coaches at parents’ evenings, enabling them to get an even better picture of the school’s needs and how it is improving.

 Kirsty Williams said: “Challenging preconceptions of science, technology, engineering and maths (STEM) subjects, including gender stereotyping, need to start at a very early age, so it is essential we engage all learners in science and technology as early as possible.

 “I am pleased to support the IOP programme to actively support more girls to study and then pursue careers in STEM subjects.